crcx/retro10/doc/RetroLanguage.rst

 number.
 If this fails as well, an error is displayed.
 In any case, exection repeats until a fatal error arises, or until the user executes **bye**.

-For simplicity sake, the number conversion code in Retro only supports decimal (base 10).
-No other base is supported at this time.

 There is no separate compilation process.
 In Retro, the **compiler** is nothing more than a state variable that the